brksdk/travel_app/backend/pycharm/README.md

-# TravelApp Backend - Pycharm Module
+# TravelApp Backend Centeral Script

 This module in the TravelApp backend contains critical components for data population and user-facing API services.
 It includes scripts for populating station coordinates in the database and a Flask-based API for user management, station data retrieval, and route planning integration.
 These components enhance the TravelApp by enabling station geolocation and providing a central API to connect the frontend with backend microservices.